hggh/awesant/README.md

 If you want to transport logs to RabbitMQ you need to install Net::RabbitMQ.

-You can install the packages with your favorite package manager or with cpan tool.
+You can install the packages with your favorite package manager, or from CPAN.

     cpan -i Log::Handler
     cpan -i Params::Validate